avkudr/robest/docs/pages/algorithms.rst

    \mathcal{C}_{LMedS} = median(\mathcal{E}^2)

-which shows that the goal of the algorithm is to minimize the median of errors.
+Actually once the model is estimated, we calculate the errors for all sample points and put them in an array.
+The median of this array is `\mathcal{C}_{LMedS}`.
+So, the goal of the algorithm is to minimize the median of errors.
 In order to give a reliable estimate, the sample set must contain at least 50% of inliers, i.e. correct points.
 Remark, that the cost is estimated from the vector of errors which is no longer true for the remaining algorithms.
 For them, the cost is estimated for every data point separately, while the global cost is obtained as the sum of this costs: